Alberta Premiere of film Three Feathers by Richard Van Camp

-In celebration of Freedom to Read Week, join us for the Calgary premiere of Three Feathers, the feature length film adaptation of Richard Van Camp's novel by the same name.
+In celebration of Freedom to Read Week, join us for the Alberta premiere of Three Feathers, the feature length film adaptation of Richard Van Camp's novel by the same name.
 Presented in partnership with Wordfest and the Calgary Public Library, this event includes an 85 minute film screening, followed by an audience Q&A and book signing with Richard Van Camp.
 Cash bar available.

 About the Film

 Set in the spectacular Northwest Territories, the film explores the power of grace and restorative justice in one Northern community as it follows the life journey of three young Indigenous men: Flinch, Bryce and Rupert.

 During the course of a robbery, three young indigenous men, cause great injury to a respected Elder.
 The community is enraged and demand justice, but the justice given is through a traditional sentencing circle.
 The youth are sent to live on the land for nine months with two Dene Elders.
 At first the young men rebel against the support of the Elders but, with the land as their teacher, they soon come to rely on the wisdom and guidance of the Elders.